numenta/htmpapers/frontiers/location_in_the_neocortex_a_theory_of_sensorimotor_object_recognition_using_cortical_grid_cells/README.md

 script commands listed below.
 The resulting charts will be saved to the `charts` directory (outside the container).

-## Generating Data and Charts

-The following sections provide instructions for both generating the data and creating the charts.
-Both data files and charts are also included in the repository and if you only want to make changes to the charts then you can look within each shell script to see the appopriate command to recreate the charts without regenerating the data (which may take a long time).

 ## Figures 5A, 5B, and 6A

 Generate with: